NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         height="375"
     />
     <figcaption>
-       <a href="#figure-cache-with-inlining">Caching with inlining:</a> In this example, <code>page1.html</code> and <code>page2.html</code> inline the same CSS file into their content.
-The user downloads the styles each time they visit the pages.
+       <a href="#figure-cache-with-inlining">Caching with inlining:</a> In this example, non-cacheable dynamic pages, <code>page1.html</code> and <code>page2.html</code>, each inline the same CSS file into their content, requiring clients to download the styles again with each page visit.
     </figcaption>
 </figure>

 ### Bundling in the HTTP/2+ era

-With the advent of HTTP/2, many web articles announced the death of resource bundling, because:
+With the advent of HTTP/2, many web articles declared the death of resource bundling, because:

-- HTTP/2 can multiplex the loading of several resources using a single HTTP connection reducing network overhead substantially.
-This is an improvement over HTTP/1.1 where HTTP connections can only transmit a single resource at a time and where only a limited number of HTTP connections can be simultaneous opened.
+- HTTP/2 can multiplex the loading of several resources using a single HTTP connection, significantly reducing network overhead.
+This is an improvement over HTTP/1.1, where HTTP connections can only transmit a single resource at a time and only a limited number of HTTP connections can be opened simultaneously.
-- HTTP/2 defines the [server push extension](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) which lets servers push resources to the client before the later requests them.
-When a client requests a page, servers can push the page's sub-resources before the client discovers that it needs them, eliminating latency without having to bundle files together and without compromising caching.
+- HTTP/2 defines the [server push extension](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) which allows servers to push resources to the client before the client requests them.
+When a client requests a page, servers can push the page's sub-resources before the client discovers that it needs them, thereby eliminating latency without having to bundle files together and without compromising caching.

-On this subject, I recommend [Smashing Magazine’s article series on HTTP/3](https://www.smashingmagazine.com/2021/08/http3-core-concepts-part1/) where it is explained that bundling is still relevant in HTTP/2 and HTTP/3:
+On this subject, I recommend [Smashing Magazine’s article series on HTTP/3](https://www.smashingmagazine.com/2021/08/http3-core-concepts-part1/) which explains that bundling is still relevant in HTTP/2 and HTTP/3.
+Some of the reasons are:

-- Even with multiplexing, requests still have overhead.
+- Even with multiplexing, requests still incur overhead.
-- HTTP Server Push support was removed from [Chrome](https://developer.chrome.com/blog/removing-push) and from [Firefox](https://www.mozilla.org/en-US/firefox/132.0/releasenotes/).
+- HTTP Server Push support has been removed from [Chrome](https://developer.chrome.com/blog/removing-push) and [Firefox](https://www.mozilla.org/en-US/firefox/132.0/releasenotes/).

 ---